Geometry of critical discrete structures: long-range percolation on the hierarchical lattice and the discrete torus: Proofs: hierarchical lattice

 For each $n\geq 1$, let $X_i^{\sss (n)}$, $1\leq i\leq n$, be independent random variables such that $X_i^{\sss (n)} \sim \text{Binomial}\big(L^{id} - L^{(i-1)d},\ \fp_{L^i}^{\sss (n), -}\big)$, where $\fp_{\cdot}^{\sss (n), -}$ is as defined in \eqref{eqn:HL-def-fp}.
 For any $n\geq 1$ and $1\leq j\leq n$, let $\cT_j^{\sss (n)}$ be a branching process tree where the number of children of each vertex has the same distribution as $\sum_{i=1}^j X_i^{\sss (n)}$.
 We will write $\cW_k^{\sss (n)}$ for the number of vertices in the $k$-th generation of $\cT_n^{\sss (n)}$, $k\geq 0$.
 Thus, $\cW_0^{\sss (n)} = 1$ and $\cW_1^{\sss (n)} \equald \sum_{i=1}^n X_i^{\sss (n)}$.
 The trees $\cT_j^{\sss (n)}$, $1\leq j\leq n$, arise naturally while studying $G_{\sss \Lambda_n}^-$ as we explain next.

 Fix $1\leq j\leq n$ and let $x\in\Lambda_j$.
 Explore $\cC\big(x; G_{\sss \Lambda_j}^- \big)$ in a breadth-first manner to build its breadth-first spanning tree (BFS tree).
 The exploration starts at $x$ which is designated as the root of the BFS tree.
 In each step of this exploration, one looks for edges present in $G_{\sss \Lambda_j}^-$ between the current vertex being explored, say $y$, and all vertices of $\Lambda_j$ that have not been discovered up to that point.
 The vertices found are added as children of $y$ in the BFS tree and they are ordered from left to right using some deterministic rule.
 The vertices in each generation of the BFS tree are explored from left to right, and the exploration process moves to the next generation when all vertices in a generation have been explored.
+The process terminates when all vertices in a generation have been explored, and there are no vertices in the next generation.

 There is an obvious way of coupling this BFS tree with $\cT_j^{\sss (n)}$: For each $y$ in the BFS tree and each $z$ in the BFS tree that was discovered before the exploration of the vertex $y$ (this includes the vertex $x$ if $y\neq x$), we give $y$ an extra child with probability $\fp^{\sss (n), -}_{\|y-z\|}$, and we do this independently for each such pair $(y, z)$ of vertices.
 Then we identify each new vertex added to the BFS tree with the root of a copy of $\cT_j^{\sss (n)}$, where the copies of $\cT_j^{\sss (n)}$ are jointly independent.
 (In other words, we run independent branching processes starting from each new vertex added to the BFS tree.)
 The resulting tree will have the same root as the BFS tree and will contain the BFS tree as a subtree, and further, the resulting tree will have the same distribution as $\cT_j^{\sss (n)}$ (the latter claim uses the properties (i) and (ii) mentioned right below \eqref{eqn:HL-def-Lambda-n}).
 In particular,

 in this coupling.

 The mean number of offsprings for each vertex in $\cT_j^{\sss (n)}$ is given by

 The following asymptotics for $\zeta_n$ and $m_j^{\sss (n)}$, $1\leq j\leq n$, will be used repeatedly in our proof.